Pepsi Invaders

 Pepsi Invaders (erroneously identified as Coke Wins and Coke Invaders) is a non-commercially released 1983 fixed shooter video game developed by Atari, Inc. for the Atari 2600.
 It was commissioned by The Coca-Cola Company to be handed out to salespeople at their 1983 sales convention.
-A reskin of the system's version of Space Invaders, the player shoots down a flying formation of letters spelling "PEPSI", Coca-Cola's long-time rival.
-Only 125 copies were distributed.
+A reskin of the system's version of Space Invaders, it has the player shoot down a flying formation of letters spelling "PEPSI", Coca-Cola's long-time rival.
+Only 125 copies of the game were distributed.

 Gameplay

 The game is a modification of Space Invaders, with nearly identical gameplay, but with a number of tweaks.
-Instead of having limited lives and no time limit as in the original, Pepsi Invaders has unlimited lives and a three-minute time limit to complete as many levels as possible.
-If any invaders successful traverse the lowest row, instead of the formation dropping to the ground and ending the game, it merely moves left and right until all the lowest row invaders are destroyed.
+Instead of having limited lives and no time limit as in the original, Pepsi Invaders has unlimited lives and a three-minute time limit to complete as many waves of enemies as possible.
+If any invaders successfully traverse the lowest row, instead of the formation dropping to the ground and ending the game, it merely moves left and right until all the lowest row invaders are destroyed.
 It is therefore impossible to lose the game.

-Primary graphic changes affected the invaders, each row of which consists of the letters P E P S I followed by a single alien, instead of the original six aliens per row.
+Primary graphic changes affected the invaders, each row of which consists of the letters "P E P S I" followed by a single alien, instead of the original six aliens per row.
 The letters move up and down as they march but do not otherwise animate.
 The UFO was changed to look like a flattened Pepsi logo in brand colors.
-A timer was added, displayed on the ground, which itself has been changed to a Coca-Cola like brown color.
-An additional band of the same color frames the score at the top, with the word COKE prominently displayed to the left of the score.
+A timer was added, displayed on the ground, which itself has been changed to a Coca-Cola-like brown color.
+An additional band of the same color frames the score at the top, with the word "COKE" prominently displayed to the left of the score.
 The player cannon now features two bands of the same brown color.

 During the last 10 seconds, the timer and cannon limit indicators blink.
-When the time runs out, all invaders and UFOs disappear, the score changes to the word "WINS" (thus making the row read "COKE WINS!", and the player cannon and all texts and the player cannon flash rapidly.
+When the time runs out, all invaders and UFOs disappear, the score changes to the word "WINS" (thus making the row read "COKE WINS!"), and the player cannon and all texts flash rapidly.
 The player's final score can be seen in the attract mode after the game ends.

 Development

-It was commissioned by The Coca-Cola Company to be handed out to 125 executives at their 1983 sales convention along with an Atari 2600 console.
+Pepsi Invaders was commissioned by The Coca-Cola Company to be handed out to 125 executives at their 1983 sales convention along with an Atari 2600 console.
 It was developed by Atari, Inc. as a modification of the original Space Invaders cartridge.
-The game was packaged in a black cartridge without a label.

 Due to the original Space Invaders Atari 2600 developer Rick Maurer leaving Atari over payment issues, Atari tasked designer Christopher Omarzu with hacking the original.

+The game was delivered as a black cartridge with no label, in a plain white box with an "Atari goes better with Coke" sticker on the cover.
 The intent was to boost the morale of Coca-Cola's employees, but most of the cartridges were discarded by their recipients.
 Pepsi Invaders has been mistakenly labelled Coke Wins and Coke Invaders, to the confusion of Omarzu.